-Five Hundred and Ten Thousand Pounds.
-This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
+The estimated reinstatement cost for insurance purposes is Two Hundred and Sixty Thousand Pounds.
+This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a reinstatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
 No allowance has been included for inflation during the insurance period or during reconstruction and no allowance has been made for VAT, other than on professional fees.
 Further discussions with your insurers is advised.